 What is The Social Studio?

-The Social Studio is a fashion school, a designer clothing label, a café, and a community space created from the style and skills of young people from new migrant and refugee communities.
+The Social Studio is a fashion school, a clothing label, a retail shop, a digital textile print studio, a clothing manufacturer and a community space created from the style and skills of young people from new migrant and refugee communities.

 We are a social enterprise that champions the values of diversity, community, education, environmentally sustainable design and ethical business practices.

-We facilitate a range of projects that provide social support including legal advice, counselling, tutoring, driving and formal training in clothing production, retail and hospitality.
+We facilitate a range of projects that provide social support including legal advice, counselling, tutoring, driving and formal training in clothing production, retail and fashion.

 How did The Social Studio start?